How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 That was enough for a clue.

-So after 1 year of blogging, I finally switched my blog’s domain name from honingbird.com to bloggingventure.com
+So after 1 year of blogging, I had finally switched my blog’s domain name from honingbird.com to bloggingventure.com

 Always look for a “.com”: